utdata/icj-class/bootstrap/bootstrap-class-01.md

 This is the same cycle we've use in other lessons to create a new repo.

+- Create a folder on your machine in the `icj` folder called `yourname-bootstrap`.
+- Open that folder in VS Code.
+- Create a "README.md" file.
+- Use `git init` to start tracking the repo.
+- Use `git add .` and `git commit -m "first commit"` to save your work.
-- Go to Github.com and create a new repo.
-Call it `yourname-bootstrap`.
-Include the README.md and keep the repo public.
+- Set up a project on Github of the same name and keep the repo public.
-- Copy the clone URL
-- In a Terminal, cd into your code folder: `cd ~/Documents/icj/`
-- do `git clone [yoururl]`
-- cd into the folder
-- open in VS code with: `code ./`
+- Use the `git add` line from the repo creation to connect your local repo to your Github repo.

 ## Set up .gitignore

 When we later install packages using npm, it will create a folder called a `node_modules` that has the javascript code for MANY apps.
-We don't want those files saved to Github, so we will create a `.gitignore` file to exlude them (and other things we don't want saved to Github).
+We don't want those files saved to Github, so we will create a `.gitignore` file to exclude them (and other things we don't want saved to Github).

 - In your Integrated Terminal, create a new file with `touch .gitignore` and then open it in the code editor.
 - Go to [Gitignore.io](https://www.gitignore.io) and type in "Node", "macOS", "Windows" and "VisualStudioCode" and hit OK to get to the code, which you'll then copy 'n' paste into the `.gitignore` file.